jshirts03/startup/notes.md

 ## CSS

 The best way to include CSS styling in your html file is to include it with a link.
+It MUST be in the *header*.
 Here's an example:

 ```<link rel="stylesheet" href="styles.css" />```